Blockery-io/slate/source/index.html.md

 > Make sure to replace `yourapikey` with your API key.

 Blockery uses API keys to allow access to the API.
-You can register a new Blockery API key at our [developer portal](http://example.com/developers).
+You can obtain a new Blockery API key by registering your company at our [developer portal](https://app.blockery.io).

 Blockery expects for the API key to be included in all API requests to the server in a header that looks like the following: